History of Identity Fraud and Identity Theft Measure

 The concept of stealing someone’s identity has been around for centuries.
 Over time, the methods have evolved, reflecting the technological and societal shifts of each era.
 Let’s delve deeper into the intricate history of identity theft and how protection mechanisms have transformed.

 Long before cybercrime became a term, stealing an identity required a dark, physical act.
 The victims whose identities were stolen were often murdered at the time by the first criminals.
 Criminals would simply take the victim’s name, his social security number, and other private information after safely disposing of the body.

 The goal is to acquire a new identity, rather than money-driven.
 Driven by desperation or the need for a fresh start, these criminals would erase their pasts and adopt the persona of their victims.

 In a time when formal identification methods were scarce, and a person’s identity depended largely on their word and signature, such drastic measures were possible.

 Then arrives the telephonic era; identity thieves started to commit crimes using telephones.
 This technological device was the first to be used in identity theft history.
 Promises of monetary rewards and prizes were announced to the victims using calls by these thieves.
-They would then ask for private information for identity verification of the lucky winner.

-Victims at that time were quite willing to provide their information including social security numbers, bank account numbers, addresses, etc., as identity theft was not publicized at that time.
 Instead of receiving a life-changing reward, the victim ends up with ruined credit.
 This was the most effective channel for almost 100% of identity fraud attempts in the 60s and 70s.
 Today, this channel is used by only 7% of fraudsters.

 The next phase popularized the use of personal paper shredders in the history of identity theft.